 Started in 1970, Earth Day has graduated to higher visibility.
 More people are aware of the impact on the planet.
 The day is really about giving back, so advertisers should call out doing things like volunteering for community cleanup, planting trees or anything else that helps the planet heal.

-These brand awareness campaigns matter because consumers expect brands to be socially responsible.
+These brand awareness campaigns matter because people expect brands to be socially responsible.
 An IBM study revealed that 57% of consumers are willing to change purchasing habits to reduce negative environmental impacts.
-Further, the research found that 40% of consumers are purpose-driven and want to do business with companies with the same values.
+Further, the research found that 40% of consumers are purpose driven and want to do business with companies with the same values.

 If that’s part of your advertiser’s story, help them tell it with social media ads or OTT/CTV videos.